 Tangles and dangers of Angular Cheilitis

-CHENNAI: An inflammatory skin disorder known as Angular Cheilitis frequently results in swollen, red patches near the corners of the mouth, either on one or both sides.
-This is typically not a serious situation, despite the agony.
+BENGALURU: An inflammatory skin disorder known as Angular Cheilitis results in swollen, red patches near the corners of the mouth.
+This is typically not a serious situation.
 As a result, you are unable to eat, speak, or behave normally in front of people.
-Fortunately, there are treatments available that can help reduce inflammation and provide relief from the pain.
-It is important to seek medical advice and treatment to get back to a healthy smile.
+Fortunately, there are treatments that can help reduce inflammation and provide relief from the pain.
+It is important to seek medical advice to get back a healthy smile.

 Angular Cheilitis is also known as stomatitis and perleche.
 People frequently mistake this for herpes-related cold sores and attempt to cure it with coconut oil or cheese.
-Angular Cheilitis is not communicable, unlike cold sores.
+Angular Cheilitis is not communicable.

 Causes